-You can top autoflowers but make sure you do so before they start developing buds.
+You can top autoflowering cannabis plants, but make sure you do so before they start developing buds.
 Your plant should also have about three or four nodes before you consider topping them.
 Be careful: if you top a plant that is flowering or slow growing, you may end up stunting the plant’s growth.

 Should you top Autoflowers?

-The best time to top autoflowers is in the third week, or as soon as they’ve developed 3 or 4 nodes.
+The best time to top an autoflower cannabis plant is in the third week, or as soon as they’ve developed three or four nodes.

 If you are new to growing cannabis, then we recommend that you gain some experience before you try topping your plants.
-Once you have successfully completed a couple of auto harvests, you can try topping plants that are robust and healthy.
+Once you have successfully completed a couple of harvests with autoflowering strains, you can try topping plants that are robust and healthy.